Do you know what happens to clothes after you return them?

-Luckily there are some startups out there that are helping apparel brands do the right thing and preventing clothes from finding their way to a landfill near you.
-One of those companies is The Renewal Workshop who works with brands like North Face, Prana, and NAU and many other brands that are committed to reducing the incredibly negative environmental impact of apparel returns on the environment.
+Luckily, some startups are helping apparel brands do the right thing and preventing clothes from finding their way to a landfill near you.
+One of those companies is The Renewal Workshop which works with brands like North Face, Prana, NAU and many other brands committed to reducing the incredibly negative environmental impact of apparel returns on the environment.

 “When you return an iPad it is refurbished and re-sold, but most consumers just don’t realize that when they return clothes, both online and in-store, they can all too easily be contributing to what is quickly becoming an environmental disaster.”
 (Morgan Linton, co-founder Bold Metrics)